lsst-sqre/sqr-039/index.rst

 Web browser authentication is somewhat simpler.
 An unauthenticated web browser will be redirected for initial authentication following the OpenID Connect protocol.
-Upon return from the OpenID Connect provider (CILogon), the user's identity is mapped to a local identity for the Rubin Science Platform and a new session and corresponding opaque bearer token created for that identity.
+Upon return from the OpenID Connect provider (CILogon), the user's identity is mapped to a local identity for the Science Platform and a new session and corresponding opaque bearer token created for that identity.

 Rather than returning that bearer token to the user as in the API example, the bearer token will instead be stored in a cookie.
 Unlike with API tokens, these tokens should have an expiration set, and the user redirected to reauthenticate when the token expires.